 Question: "Is abuse an acceptable reason for divorce?"

-Answer: The Bible is silent on the issue of spousal abuse as a reason for divorce, although it is obvious that God expects us to love one another and to submit to one another in love (John 13:34, Ephesians 5:21).
-Physical violence is illegal and should not be tolerated by anyone.
-No one should have to live in an unsafe environment, whether it involves a family member, friend, employer, caregiver, or stranger.
-Physical abuse is against the law, and the authorities should be the first ones contacted if this occurs.
+Answer: The Bible is silent on the issue of spousal abuse as a reason for divorce, although it is obvious that God expects us to love one another and to submit to one another in love (John 13:34; Ephesians 5:21).
+Physical violence against a spouse is immoral and should not be tolerated by anyone.
+No one should remain in an unsafe environment, whether it involves a family member, friend, employer, caregiver, or stranger.
+Physical abuse is also against the law, and the authorities should be the first ones contacted if this occurs.

 A spouse who is being abused should seek a safe place.
 If there are children involved, they should be protected and removed from the situation immediately.
 There is nothing in the Bible to indicate that separation (not divorce) in this instance would be wrong.
-Although friends and family will likely suggest divorce is the only answer, God places a much higher value on marriage, so reconciliation should be the goal.
+Although friends and family may suggest divorce, unless there is infidelity involved, the Bible only allows for separation.

-The Bible gives two acceptable reasons for divorce: the first is in the case of abandonment of a Christian by an unbelieving spouse (1 Corinthians 7:15), and the second is if one partner is involved in a lifestyle of infidelity (Matthew 5:32).
+The Bible gives two acceptable reasons for divorce: the first is abandonment of a Christian by an unbelieving spouse (1 Corinthians 7:15), and the second is adultery (Matthew 5:32).
 Although God allows divorce in these circumstances, He does not command it.
-It should be assumed that two Bible-believing Christians will not mutually agree to divorce, but will practice the forgiveness and love that God freely gives us. “'For I hate divorce!' says the Lord, the God of Israel” (Malachi 2:16).
+It is far better, in the case of infidelity, for two Bible-believing Christians to reconcile, extending the forgiveness and love that God freely gives us.
+However, in abusive situations, the circumstances are far different.
+While reconciliation with an abusive partner would be wonderful, it depends completely on the abuser proving his or her reliability, which could take years—if it happens at all—never on the abused party.

+If it is determined that the abuser has truly changed, the relationship may be resumed, but with much caution.
 Both husband and wife must commit themselves to God and then develop a relationship with Him through His Son, Jesus Christ.
-“And this is the way to have eternal life – to know you, the only true God, and Jesus Christ, the one you sent to earth” (John 17:3).
-This commitment to God should be accompanied by intensive biblical counseling from a trusted pastor or equipped believer, first individually, then as a couple, and finally for the entire family to help heal the trauma all have endured.
+“And this is the way to have eternal life—to know you, the only true God, and Jesus Christ, the one you sent to earth” (John 17:3).
+This commitment to God should be accompanied by intensive counseling from a trusted and well-equipped pastor or believing licensed counselor, first individually, then as a couple, and finally for the entire family to help heal the trauma all have endured.
 Change is possible for people who truly repent and humbly surrender to the Lord (2 Corinthians 3:18).

 © Copyright 2002-2014 Got Questions Ministries.